Floofies/Differentia.js/README.md

 ---

 # :closed_book: Documentation
 Differentia.js provides a basic suite of Object/Array focused utilities.
-They are all "deep" algorithms, and fully traverse all child Objects/Arrays/properties unlss given a search index object with specifies otherwise.
+They are all "deep" algorithms, and fully traverse all child Objects/Arrays/properties unless given a search index object with specifies otherwise.

 - Deep Object Cloning
 - Deep Object Diffing